Careers360 Logo

 AFCAT Eligibility Criteria - Application Form

-The AFCAT 2 2025 application form was released on June 2, 2025 on the official website.
-Candidates were able to submit the AFCAT application form 2025 till July 1, 2025.
-The AFCAT application form was released twice a year and candidates who meet the eligibility criteria were able to apply for the exam.
+The AFCAT application form 2026 has been released on November 17, 2025 on the official website.
+Candidates can submit the AFCAT 1 application form 2026 until December 14, 2025.
+The AFCAT application form is released twice a year and candidates who meet the eligibility criteria can apply for the exam.
 While filling out the application form, applicants have to fill in all their details like name, academic qualification, age, date of birth, parents' name, and address in detail.

 Frequently Asked Questions (FAQs)